 By Nick Hart, Director, VAT Advisory Services, High Street Partners

 Determining what the Value Added Tax (VAT) implications are of operating internationally can be confusing and time consuming.
 Failure to recognize and address overseas VAT requirements can result in additional costs, unanticipated tax liabilities, potentially avoidable VAT registration obligations and severe penalties for non-compliance.
-Commercial embarrassment and loss of reputation are other risks you want to avoid.

 China’s tax systems are some of the most complex in the world.
 Regulations change at a rapid pace, so if you’re doing business in China or planning to take the leap, make sure you have good advice and systems in place for keeping up with the regular release of important information.